abhishekkr/timefs/README.md

 > a file system not for regular files but time series data, so it can juice out real efficiency

+here, we'll see a term `timedot` in use, a `timedot` is every individual value persisted at any individual timestamp

+`
 ---

 ### HowTo Use

 > can be used with single server, or multiple servers fronted by a request splitter
+>
 > current splitter is really basic and under improvements

 * to activate local go path just for your editor or direct running go tools